Unfamiliar with Dried Shrimp as a culinary ingredient? Learn how to buy, prepare and use these little umami-bombs in your own recipes.

 Do you use dried shrimp in your own kitchen?
 If not, then you really should think about adding this very versatile foodstuff to your pantry.
 Like mushrooms, sun-dried tomatoes, or Conpoy, the drying process highly concentrates the flavors of shrimp and produces a tremendous umami-punch that makes them very useful indeed.
 If you would like to learn how to prepare and use dried shrimp in recipes, along with tips for buying and storing them, then read on…

-A Brief Introduction to Dried Shrimp
+An Introduction to Dried Shrimp

 Dried shrimp come in a whole range of sizes; from tiny, papery little things to some that are quite large and fleshy.
 They are traditionally made by salting the freshly caught shrimp and then drying them in the sun, but, nowadays, commercial dryers are used as well.